ceharvs/ceharvs.github.io/cv.md

 **Modeling and Simulation Staff,** Jan.
 2013 - May 2015
 The MITRE Corporation, McLean, VA
+* Worked with MITRE's senior leadership to develop the corporation's Student Loan Repayment program.

 *Analysis of the Organ Transplant System*
 * Principal investigator of an Early Career Research Program (ECRP) project sponsored by the MITRE Innovation Program to perform data analysis of the organ transplant system.